shejialuo/hexo-blog/source/_posts/CS149-Assignment2-Building-A-Task-Execution-Library.md

 ### Step 1

-The most simplest answer is just to make the `run` function as the master, and create the threads to do the job.
+The simplest answer is just to make the `run` function as the master, and create the threads to do the job.
 And join the thread at last.
 (However, I use C++14 for better lambda function).

 ```c++
 void TaskSystemParallelSpawn::run(IRunnable* runnable, int num_total_tasks) {